-KB Art Room
+K Brady Art Room

 Kerry Brady has had an obsession with drawing from a very young age, but when studying for her Masters, didn’t have as much time.
 During lockdown she rediscovered her passion and found art to be a great stress reliever.
 She became inspired by the wildlife she saw in her garden and while out walking.

 ‘I had always done pet portraits for my family and friends, but never had the courage to sell my work until this year,’ explains Kerry.
 ‘I also find drawing fur very therapeutic, which is why I mostly do animal drawings.’

 Kerry enjoys playing about with different mediums so doesn’t conform to a particular style.
 She has recently developed her range of wildlife art to include home ware items including mugs, coasters and tote bags.